-Little Bird is a 2023 mini-series from Canada.
-It tells heart-breaking Native American tales about the infamous Sixties Scoop, which broke a lot of Indigenous families and destroyed the lives of many young Native kids.
+Little Bird is about a tragic subject.
+So, it tells heart-breaking Natives’ tales about the infamous Sixties Scoop, which destroyed a lot of Indigenous families in Canada.

 It explores universal themes of resilience in the face of trauma and loss.
 Removed from her home in Long Pine Reserve in Saskatchewan, Bezhig (Darla Contois) is adopted into a Montréal Jewish family at the age of five, becoming Esther Rosenblum (Darla Contois).
 Now in her 20s, Bezhig longs for the family she lost and is willing to sacrifice everything to find them.